 Sea Doo Tour Advice – Home Base Ain’t Handy

 For Sea Doo riding, you’ve probably had to trailer somewhere to launch in a different waterway.
-That means giving up the convenience of riding close to home base where you can easily return to refresh, resupply, seek shelter, change with the weather or take a potty break.
-Sure, you can carry many of your Sea Doo riding necessities in your tow vehicle, but once your PWC departs from your staging launch, you have to rely on whatever’s on board to see you through the Sea Doo ride.
+That means giving up the convenience of riding close to home base.
+So it isn’t as simple to easily return to refresh, resupply, seek shelter, change with the weather or take a potty break.
+Sure, you can carry many of your Sea Doo riding necessities in your tow vehicle.
+But once your PWC departs from your staging launch, you have to rely on whatever’s on board to see you through the Sea Doo ride.
 That’s why I pack a “ready bag” at the start of the season with all the essentials and always carry it in my tow vehicle.
 This way, I can decide right up to the last minute what to take for each day’s Sea Doo ride.

 Sea Doo Tour Advice – Watch the Weather

 Sea Doo riding may be the most weather dependent of the motorsports.
 If the forecast shows high percentage chance of rain or high winds throughout the intended Sea Doo ride day, it’s likely better to postpone to another time if possible.
 Sea Doo riding in rain or wind-whipped waves ain’t fun.
-Although in my experience, most forecasts don’t turn out as bad as predicted, it’s not worth taking the chance if you don ‘t have to go Sea Doo riding that day.
-I’ve missed a few of what turned out to be okay days by postponing, but I’ve also sat at the cottage looking out at a torrential downpour or whitecap waves and celebrated not being out there on my PWC.
+In my experience, most forecasts don’t turn out as bad as predicted.
+But it’s not worth taking the chance if you don ‘t have to go Sea Doo riding that day.
+I’ve missed a few of what turned out to be okay days by postponing.
+But I’ve also sat at the cottage looking out at a torrential downpour or whitecap waves.
+And celebrated not being out there on my PWC.
 (For more info, see my blog “PWC Weather Advice”)

 Sea Doo Tour Advice – Conditions Change Constantly

-Checking the latest weather reports before you leave for Sea Doo riding is important, but you’ll likely pass through several microclimates from early morning to late afternoon where wind, rain and temperatures might not comply with the general forecast.
-This means that you have to be prepared and equipped to handle a variety of conditions on every Sea Doo ride, because there’s no home base.
-Variable conditions may also slow you down, so your Sea Doo ride might take longer than planned.
-You don’t want to be Sea Doo riding after dark, so it’s always better to start as early as possible when there’s lots of daylight ahead.
+Checking the latest weather reports before you leave for Sea Doo riding is important.
+But you’ll likely pass through several microclimates from early morning to late afternoon where wind, rain and temperatures might not comply with the general forecast.
+This means that you have to be prepared and equipped to handle a variety of conditions on every Sea Doo ride.
+Because there’s no home base handy.
+Variable conditions may also slow you down.
+So your Sea Doo ride might take longer than planned.
+You don’t want to be Sea Doo riding after dark, either.
+So it’s always better to start as early as possible when there’s lots of daylight ahead.

 Sea Doo Tour Advice – Rider Stamina

-Most PWC riders average 20 hours or less per season, but touring Sea Doo riders will do substantially more – I’m usually well over 100 hours, which translates to 2,500 to 3,000 kilometres (1500 to 1800 miles).
-While Sea Doo touring isn’t especially arduous (unless you’re deliberately riding big water like the largest lakes or the ocean), being out in the fresh air and elements all day can be tiring.
+Most PWC riders average 20 hours or less per season.
+But touring Sea Doo riders will do substantially more.
+I’m usually well over 100 hours, which translates to 2,500 to 3,000 kilometres (1500 to 1800 miles).
+Sea Doo touring isn’t especially arduous unless you’re deliberately riding big water like the largest lakes or the ocean.
+But being out in the fresh air and elements all day can be tiring.
 If you happen to hit wavy conditions, your body will get an extra workout.
-Still, being in the saddle for hours on end is challenging. in part because you’ve got to stay sharp all day to navigate unfamiliar waters and possibly more boat traffic than you’re used to.
-So you need decent stamina and strength to see you through, remembering that you can’t just quit arbitrarily somewhere along your Sea Doo ride route, unless you want to walk or swim home.
+Still, being in the saddle for hours on end is challenging. in part because you’ve got to stay sharp all day to navigate unfamiliar waters.
+And possibly, deal with more boat traffic than you’re used to.
+So you need decent stamina and strength to see you through.
+Remember that you can’t just quit arbitrarily somewhere along your Sea Doo ride route, unless you want to walk or swim home.

 Sea Doo Tour Advice – Unrelenting Sun

-On many summer days, the sun beats down relentlessly and you can’t escape it on a PWC.
-You’re basically sitting in the same Sea Doo riding position all day, so the backs of your hands and neck, tops of your arms, shoulders, thighs and feet, the sides of your ankles, plus your head and ear tips can get fried if you’re not very careful.
-And remember that when you’re zipping along the water in a cool and refreshing breeze, you won’t feel the burn on a Sea Doo ride until it’s far too late.
+On many summer days, the sun beats down relentlessly.
+You can’t escape it on a PWC.
+You’re basically sitting in the same Sea Doo riding position all day.
+So the backs of your hands and neck can get fried if you’re not very careful.
+So can the tops of your arms, shoulders, thighs and feet, the sides of your ankles, head and ear tips .
+And remember when you’re zipping along the water in a cool and refreshing breeze, you won’t feel the burn on a Sea Doo ride until it’s far too late.